jochster/starter-hugo-research-group-iloc/content/speaker/Dominguez/index.md

   country: Spain

 summary: Technical leader in the GNSS user and applications segment at GMV.
 abstract: 'Enrique Domínguez works at GMV as a technical leader in the GNSS user and applications segment.
 He received a M.Sc. degree in Telecommunications Engineering in 2000 and a Master in Space Technologies in 2009, both from the Polytechnic University of Madrid.
-He joined GMV in 2000 working first in the development of EGNOS and Galileo and since 2009 in GNSS software receivers, multi-sensor fusion algorithms and integrity algorithms.'
+He joined GMV in 2000 working first on the development of EGNOS and Galileo and, since 2009, mainly focused on GNSS software receivers, multi-sensor fusion algorithms, integrity algorithms, localization systems for autonomous driving vehicles and 5G positioning.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.